danielsobrado/java-rest-api-jira/README.md

 Write comments, read them and reply:

-JIRA doesn't have a reply functionality, it is just a new comment.
+JIRA doesn't have a comment reply functionality, it will be a new comment.

 Attachments: